-Minnesota law now requires that all applicants for initial licensure or license reinstatement must complete a fingerprint-based criminal background check (Minn.
+Minnesota law requires as of January 1, 20218, that all applicants for initial licensure or license reinstatement must complete a fingerprint-based criminal background check Minn.
 Stat. § 214.075).
 Fingerprints are crosschecked with databases of the Bureau of Criminal Apprehension (BCA) and Federal Bureau of Investigation (FBI).

-The CBC fingerprints and consent from must be submitted within 90-days of your application and the report is good for one year from the date the Board receives it.
-If either timeline expires, you will need to submit a new CBC request and fee.
+The CBC report is good for one year from the date the Board receives it.
+If the timeline expires, you will need to submit a new CBC request and fee.
 Consider this timeline if your application may take longer than one year.
 For example, if you are not due to graduate for more than eight months.
-Additionally, any applicant that refuses a criminal background check, or has failed to submit fingerprints within 90 days of the application will be denied a license.
+Additionally, any applicant who refuses a criminal background check will be denied a license.

 Previously taken fingerprints cannot be used.
-Criminal history reports cannot be shared between agencies or used for multiple license applications.
+Criminal history reports cannot be shared between agencies or used for multiple license applications per statute.
 Please direct any questions you have about the CBC process to the CBC Program staff.

-The 2019 Legislature has modified the Criminal Background Check (CBC) requirement.
-Effective May 23, 2019, the CBC requirement for a lapsed license has changed requiring that a CBC is now required for any license that has lapsed for over one year.
-This includes suspension, revocation, and terminated for non-renewal or CE audit failure, etc. The one year begins on the date the license is removed from "active" status, i.e. expired, suspended revoked, etc. This does not apply to statuses in which the license is allowed to continue to practice, i.e. Inactive-practicing in another jurisdiction, probation or stayed-suspension.
-The previous language required a CBC for any "lapse" which the board interpreted to exclude expired status.
-This allowed a short window in which the licensee could renew vs. reinstate thus avoid the CBC requirement.
-However, the previous language of the law required all "lapsed licenses" (terminations, suspensions, and revocations) complete a CBC regardless of how long the license was not active.
+Effective May 23, 2019, Legislature changed the the CBC requirement to required a full fingerprint CBC for any license that has lapsed for over one year.
+This includes suspension, revocation, and terminated for non-renewal or CE audit failure, etc. The one year begins on the date the license is removed from "active" status, i.e. expired, suspended, revoked, etc. This does not apply to statuses in which the license is allowed to continue to practice, i.e. Inactive-practicing in another jurisdiction, probation or stayed-suspension.